Bethnal Green trio: Aftermath

 Abase married an 18-year-old Australian jihadist, Abdullah Elmir, in July 2016 who was reported by Australian intelligence agencies to have been killed in coalition airstrikes.
 Abase is also believed to be dead.
+Her nom de guerre was found online, on a document titled "In loving memory of the shahada", a collection of English-language obituaries of ISIL members, along with those of Sultana and her husband.
+Per the document, during ISIL's last stand at Al-Baghuz Fawqani, Abase was killed by artillery fire while in a trench with other ISIL women and children after they refused to surrender.

 Shamima Begum married a Dutch jihadist recruit, Yago Riedijk.
 They had three children, all now dead.

 In February 2019, The Times journalist Anthony Loyd found Begum in a Syrian refugee camp.
 During the interview, Begum said the last time she saw her husband was when they fled the village of Baghuz, Isis' final stronghold, at the beginning of February that year.
 He was later reported to have surrendered to fighters allied with the Syrian Democratic Forces.
 She also revealed that she was pregnant and hoped to return to the UK to raise her child but did not regret her decision to join ISIL.
 In the debate that followed, the UK Home Office announced it would revoke her UK citizenship, while Bangladesh did not recognize her as a citizen.

-As of 11 November 2022, Begum was being held in a detention camp in the northeastern part of Syria near her imprisoned husband.
-Samantha Knights KC, the lawyer for Begum, stated Begum was a victim of sex trafficking lured by Islamic State propaganda.
+As of 11 November 2022, Shamima Begum was being held in a detention camp in the northeastern part of Syria near her imprisoned husband.
+Begum’s lawyer stated Begum was a victim of sex trafficking lured by Islamic State propaganda.
 Sir James Eadie KC of the Home Office stated Begum is a threat to national security with an MI5 agent reporting it was inconceivable that Begum did not know ISIL was a terrorist organization due to the number of terror attacks and public beheadings being posted in the news at the time they left Britain.

+The three girls’ friend Sharmeena Begum, who had travelled to the Islamic State before they had, was tracked down by the BBC in 2023.
+She was living in hiding, fundraising online for IS.
+In September 2026, she was arrested in northern Syria after investigators said they had linked her to the perpetrator of the Berlin Pride Attack.